-Lenovo has launched all its artillery at CES 2019.
+Lenovo launched all its artillery at CES 2019.
 And has presented a series of products focused on several sectors where the video games sector stands out for the leading gamers.
-Thus, it has presented 3 monitors, two headphones, a keyboard, a mouse and two laptops to compete with other brands such as Asus, Razer or Logitech.
+Thus, it has presented 3 monitors, two headphones, a keyboard, a mouse, and two laptops to compete with other brands such as Asus, Razer and Logitech.

-Lenovo has gone step by step over the years to enter Gaming world category and dominate with its product line of peripherals, Their new Legion series of products is the prelude to what we are going to see next since Lenovo has introduced its first products aimed at gaming and some other category focused products.
+Lenovo has gone step by step over the years to enter the Gaming world category and dominate with its product line of peripherals; their new Legion series of products is the prelude to what we are going to see next since Lenovo has introduced its first products aimed at gaming and some other category-focused products.

 Lenovo Legion Y44FW:

 Lenovo Legion Y44FW is a gaming monitor that features a 43.4-inches display in ultra panoramic format and has a resolution of 3840 x 1200 pixels; This panel is completed with a curvature of 1800R, a spectacular 144 Hz with a very low response time of 4 ms and a maximum brightness of 450 nits, all with support for FreeSync 2.